Skip to content

 Once the PR has successfully passed CI, proceed with merging it to the default branch (please use squash merges).
 After the merge, a new GitHub Workflow will run for this particular commit.
 Allow the workflow to run to completion before proceeding.

 Once the workflow has completed, you'll notice a new package created for the GitHub Container Registry.
-The package will have the same name as the name as defined in project.name and will, by default, have a tag created that matches the commit hash of the merge commit.
-Whenever a new PR is merged into the default branch, all projects with a publish target will have their respective container images pushed to configured registries using the commit hash as the tag.
+The package will have the same name as the one defined in project.name and, as we configured, will have a tag created that matches the commit hash of the merge commit.
+Since we configured the docker release to run on merge events (which defaults to merges to the main branch), it automatically ran and published our container image.

 For the final step, we will tag the repository with an application specific tag: